JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 balance (generic function with 1 method)
 ```

-Note that we convert the balance to the primary currency of the account.
+We convert the balance to the primary currency of the account.

 ```jldoctest currency
 julia> b = BankAccount("Paul", CzechCrown)